 Books are due 21 days from the day they are checked out.
-No fines will be assessed for overdue books, but if you fail to return library materials, you will have your records placed on hold.
-If a book is lost, the cost of the book plus a \$5 service charge will be assessed.
+No fines will be assessed for overdue books, but failure to return library materials will result in a hold placed on the student record which will block future enrollment or release of transcripts until the library obligation is met.
+If library material is lost, the cost of the item plus a \$5 service charge will be assessed.